Longleat visit, Warminster, Wiltshire - July 2005

 Apparently the animals have right of way in Longleat Safari Park, this

-Lama either doesn't have any road sense or has an attitude problem sitting
+loopy llama either had zero road sense or an attitude problem sitting

-there slap bang in the middle of the road!
+there slap bang in the middle of the drive-through roadway!

 |